0oTyTo0/IUGC2025/submit/readme.md

    - Coordinates must be in the pixel space of the original input image（512*512 here）
    - The coordinates should represent the exact locations of the detected keypoints Thank you for following the submission guidelines!

+## you need to define a class named model, which defines predict and load functions.
+The codabench will automatically call these functions to get results.